 It doesn’t take long for a procurement professional to go from tentatively engaging with the market to juggling multiple job offers.
 Despite this, organisations everywhere are missing out on recruiting some of the best people because of slow, convoluted hiring methods.

-This type of situation happens too often in recruitment, often because companies don’t realise the full implications of sluggish hiring which, ultimately, goes far deeper than just loosing great applicants.
+This type of situation happens too often in procurement recruitment, often because companies don’t realise the full implications of sluggish hiring which, ultimately, goes far deeper than just losing great applicants.

 The hiring process is pivotal to distinguishing an employer’s brand, and exceptional candidates will not be so easily tempted to explore opportunities with organisations that deliver anything less than an impressive candidate experience.

 As recruiters, we appreciate that appointing new employees can be a demanding process and that for hiring managers, the day-to-day demands of a business can always cause slow-down proceedings.